 This can actually be a very dangerous misconception.
 It’s entirely possible for a puppy to eat excessive amounts of micronutrients like calcium, phosphorus, and vitamin D. Doing so can result in buildup, leading to serious illnesses, including lifelong bone and joint conditions.
 In other words, your puppy can certainly have too much of a good thing, when that good thing is nutritional supplements—and starting them young only gives more opportunity for an excessive buildup.

 The solution, of course, is to work closely with your veterinarian if you’re thinking of giving your puppy supplements.
 But bear in mind that you shouldn’t need supplements to complete your puppy’s diet.
 If they’re eating balanced, fresh dog food, they’ll be getting everything they need from their daily diet.

 Some people are strong advocates for the idea that dogs should eat a pure meat diet.
 Grains, they say, would never be eaten by dogs in a natural environment, therefore they simply aren’t good for your puppy’s health.

 In truth, dogs have been living alongside humans for millennia, and have likely evolved to eat what we eat.
-This includes all kinds of plant foods: Fruits, vegetables, wheat, rice, and corn, to name just a few.
-For modern dogs, grains are a perfectly healthy and nourishing part of the canine diet.
+This includes all kinds of plant foods: Fruits, vegetables, wheat, and rice, to name just a few.
+For modern dogs, grains can be a healthy part of an everyday diet.
 They provide fiber, carbohydrates, and protein that can help your puppy thrive, and they’re part of countless veterinarian-approved dog food recipes.

 While a grain-free diet may be right for certain dogs — those with very particular digestive and health circumstances — it’s certainly not the ideal default diet for every pup.